SSWConsulting/SSW.People.Profiles/William-Liebenberg/William-Liebenberg.md

 ---

-William is a **Solution Architect** with over 18 years of professional experience spanning multiple industries such as Heavy Engineering, Mining, 3D Graphics, Education and Finance.
+William is a **Solution Architect** with over 20 years of professional experience spanning multiple industries such as Heavy Engineering, Mining, 3D Graphics, Education and Finance.

 With his many years of experience, William has learnt how to adapt to new industries, and this gives him a unique talent for synchronizing with his clients' business languages and processes to successfully build their solutions.

 ## Application Modernization and Cloud Adoption

-He is one of the core engineers at SSW and specializes in developing [Enterprise Cloud Applications](https://www.ssw.com.au/ssw/Consulting/Web-Applications.aspx) hosted on [Azure](https://www.ssw.com.au/ssw/Consulting/Azure.aspx).
+He is one of the core engineers at SSW and specializes in developing [Enterprise Cloud Applications](https://www.ssw.com.au/consulting/web-applications) hosted on [Azure](https://www.ssw.com.au/consulting/azure).

-William is a specialist in [Application Modernization](https://www.ssw.com.au/ssw/Consulting/Strategic-Architecture.aspx) and helped some of Australia's largest software companies and financial institutions through digital transformation processes to successfully [migrate to Azure](https://www.ssw.com.au/ssw/Consulting/Azure.aspx) and take full advantage of the Cloud.
+William has helped some of Australis's largest software companies and financial institutions through Application Modernization processes, [.NET Migrations](https://www.ssw.com.au/consulting/net-8), and [Cloud Adoptions](https://www.ssw.com.au/consulting/azure).

 ## DevOps Technologies

-William has a passion for automating DevOps processes with GitHub and Azure DevOps.
+William has a passion for automating [DevOps](https://www.ssw.com.au/rules/rules-to-better-devops) processes with [GitHub](https://www.ssw.com.au/rules/rules-to-better-github) and [Azure DevOps](https://www.ssw.com.au/rules/rules-to-better-devops-using-azure-devops).
 Definitely not a fan of ClickOps!

 He also has experience in using other tools such as VSTS/TFS, BitBucket, TeamCity, Jenkins, Bamboo and Octopus Deploy.